FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 ## 2.1.4 Software prerequisites

-Please check the following items:
+Please check the following items for servers where metric agent shall be installed:

 ### Check if pip is linked to pip3